gemini-hlsw/goats/docs/readthedocs/source/targets.rst

 As can be seen in the videos, the dedicated page of a given target has multiple tabs for various operations:

-- **Observe** for triggering follow-up of this target on telescope facilities, in particular Gemini
+- **Observe** for triggering follow-up of this target on telescope facilities, in particular Gemini, LCO and SOAR
 - **Observations** for listing triggered observations as well as to add any other past observations of the target
 - **Manage Data** for listing data from all observations of the target as well as uploading additional data files
 - **Manage Groups** for listing the group(s) that the target belongs to, if the user has grouped it with other targets